Raphade/petstagram/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project implements the poll app.
+This project implements the petstagram app.

 <!-- GETTING STARTED -->
 ## Getting Started